Skip to content

 Python SDK

 The Musher Python SDK lets you pull bundles, inspect manifests, and access typed assets from Python applications.
-It provides both synchronous and asynchronous clients with Pydantic-validated responses.
+It provides both synchronous and asynchronous clients with automatic credential discovery, SHA-256 verification, and local caching.

 Prerequisites